-Stephen Law was formerly reader in philosophy at Heythrop College, University of London.
-He researches primarily in the fields of philosophy of religion, philosophy of mind, Wittgenstein, and essentialism.
+Stephen Law is a philosopher and author.
+Currently director of philosophy and course director of the certificate of higher education at the Department of Continuing Education at the University of Oxford, he was formerly reader in philosophy at Heythrop College, University of London.
+He researches primarily in the fields of philosophy of religion, philosophy of mind, Ludwig Wittgenstein, and essentialism.
 His popular books include The Philosophy Gym (2003), The Complete Philosophy Files (2000) and Believing Bullshit (2011).
-He is also currently editor of THINK, the Royal Institute of Philosophy journal.
+He is also editor of Think, the Royal Institute of Philosophy journal.
 He lives in Oxford.

 Philosophy of religion